Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Data-Driven Framework

+{Evidently,} the sliding variable $\sigma$ depends on the data-driven components $\mathbfcal{K}$ and $\mathbfcal{P}$, which are obtained according to Theorem~\ref{thm:main}. {Consequently, one can deduce that} the ASSOSM controller {to be designed} also depends on {these data-driven components.}

-We now proceed to design the ASSOSM controller to ensure that the sliding variable~\eqref{eq:new-sliding-manifold} and its time derivative converge to zero in finite time.
-Before that, however, it is worthwhile to highlight several important aspects of the approach.
-First, we note that standard SM and SOSM control approaches~\citep{bartolini1998chattering} require knowledge of certain bounds (cf. the bounds in~\eqref{eq:assump3}), which is not feasible in our setting due to the unavailability of the system model.
-By employing the ASSOSM control framework, we circumvent this classical requirement, making the approach more suitable for a data-driven context.
-Second, by utilizing the ASSOSM framework, the matched disturbance is actively rejected, rendering the origin S-GAS even in the presence of a non-vanishing disturbance $d(t)$, thereby enabling a robustified data-driven design.
-This contrasts with previous data-driven approaches, which typically yield feedback control laws that do not guarantee asymptotic stability of the origin under non-vanishing disturbances.
-Finally, the resulting control input is \emph{continuous}, which offers a clear advantage in practical implementations.
+{Before presenting the design of the ASSOSM controller, which guarantees the finite-time convergence of the sliding variable~\eqref{eq:new-sliding-manifold} and its time derivative to zero, two key remarks are in order.} First, {standard SOSM control approaches, \emph{e.g.}, the work by~\citet{bartolini1998chattering}, typically require knowledge of certain bounds, \emph{e.g.}, an upper bound on a term appearing in the second time derivative of the sliding variable, which is neither feasible nor realistic in our data-driven setting.} By employing the ASSOSM control framework, we circumvent this classical requirement, making the approach more suitable for a data-driven context. {Second,} the resulting control input is continuous, which offers a clear advantage in practical implementations.

-To proceed with the design, we note that interpreting~\eqref{eq:new-sliding-manifold} as the output of the \textsc{ct-PNCS}~\eqref{eq:sys_reformulated}, the resulting input–output map has relative degree one.\footnote{That is, the control input \( u \) appears explicitly in the first derivative of the sliding variable~\eqref{eq:new-sliding-manifold}, \emph{i.e.,} \( \dot{\sigma} \).} However, designing the ASSOSM controller, which yields a continuous control input, requires artificially increasing the relative degree to two.
-To do so, we introduce the auxiliary variables $\varsigma_1 \coloneq \sigma$ and $\varsigma_2 \coloneq \dot{\sigma},$ while constructing the auxiliary system
+Interpreting~\eqref{eq:new-sliding-manifold} as the output of the \textsc{ct-PNS}~\eqref{eq:sys_reformulated}, the resulting input--output map has relative degree one\footnote{That is, the control input \( u \) appears explicitly in the first derivative of the sliding variable~\eqref{eq:new-sliding-manifold}, \emph{i.e.,} \( \dot{\sigma} \).}.
+However, designing the ASSOSM controller, which yields a continuous control input, requires artificially increasing the relative degree to two.
+To do so, we introduce the auxiliary variables $\varsigma_1 \coloneq \sigma$ and $\varsigma_2 \coloneq \dot{\sigma}$, {and construct} the auxiliary system